Bake or Break

 Skip the rolling and cutting with these easy Drop Sugar Cookies!
 Keep them simple with a coating of sugar or add a variety of toppings for a little baking fun!

-Easy No-Roll Sugar Cookies
+Easy No-Roll Drop Sugar Cookies

 I’m a no-fuss kind of baker.
 I love to bake from scratch, but I prefer simple recipes.
 Simplifying sugar cookies is a no-brainer for me.
 Let’s skip rolling and cutting and detailed decorating in favor of scooping and dressing them up in fun ways!